 The good news is, if you’re reading this, you’ve got an internet connection already.
 Congratulations, you just got accepted into the best guitar academy in the history of the world.

-That’s because there are thousands of people teaching guitar and providing lessons, tablature, sheet music, and video content all day, every day.
+That’s because there are thousands of people teaching guitar and providing the best online guitar lessons, tablature, sheet music, and video content all day, every day.
 A lot of this great guitar content is completely free.
 High-priced music schools like Berklee, which boasts alumni like John Mayer and Steve Vai, are even offering free resources for musicians who are interested.
+There are also dozens of apps that will help you with every aspect of learning the guitar.

 It has never been a better time to teach yourself guitar, but you have to choose from these educational resources wisely.
 Before going with a particular instructor or video series, scope them out online and in the comments section to be sure that what they’re providing is quality.